A Guide to Closing a Limited Company

 Upon successful completion of all the above steps and in the absence of any objections, Companies House will formally strike off your company.
 You will then receive a notice of dissolution confirming that your company has been officially closed and no longer exists.

-Members’ voluntary liquidation of a solvent company
+Members’ Voluntary Liquidation of a solvent company

-An MVL is a formal process of winding up a solvent company, meaning that it has enough assets to pay off all of its debts.
+An MVL is a formal process of winding up a solvent limited company, meaning that it has enough assets to pay off all of its debts.
 It is best suited for companies with at least £25k in assets.

 One of the main advantages of closing a company with an MVL is the potential tax savings.
 When a company is wound up voluntarily, any distributions to shareholders are treated as capital gains rather than income.
 This means that they are taxed at a lower rate, especially for higher-rate taxpayers.

-An integral part of the MVL process is appointing a licensed insolvency practitioner (IP) to act as the liquidator.
+The next step is appointing a licensed insolvency practitioner (IP) to act as the liquidator.
 The IP is responsible for overseeing the entire liquidation process, including selling the company’s assets and distributing the proceeds to shareholders in a tax-efficient manner.

 As part of the MVL procedure, the liquidator must send formal notifications to creditors, giving them the opportunity to submit any outstanding claims.
 This ensures that all financial obligations are addressed transparently and in accordance with the law.

 The liquidator then proceeds to realize and sell the company’s assets, converting them into cash.
 The funds acquired are then distributed among the shareholders according to their entitlements.
-This phase is carefully executed to maximize returns while complying with taxation regulations.

 Once all of the assets have been distributed and all financial matters have been resolved, the liquidator will apply for the company’s dissolution.
 This formalizes the closure, removing it from the Companies House register and marking the conclusion of the Members’ Voluntary Liquidation process.